Follow the Herds Across the Maasai Mara from Our Mobile Camps amid the Action

-Days 4–7: Maasai Mara National Reserve—Natural Habitat's Migration Base Camp, Maasai Mara
+Days 5–7: Maasai Mara National Reserve—Nat Hab's Migration Base Camp

-We stay at Natural Habitat's Migration Base Camp–Maasai Mara, our own luxury mobile camp that allows access to an exclusive campsite near the Mara River where wildebeest cross during the migration.
-Our deluxe canvas tents are situated in a private and secluded spot, with ample trees providing shade from the midday heat.
+We stay at Nat Hab's Migration Base Camp–Maasai Mara, our private luxury mobile camp that allows access to an exclusive campsite near the Mara River where wildebeest cross during the migration.
+Deluxe canvas tents are situated in a private and secluded spot, with ample trees providing shade from the midday heat.
 Located in a wildlife hotspot, the site also provides easy access to the rest of the reserve, including the main river systems.
 Wildlife drives take us among myriad plains animals—not only the thundering herds of thousands of wildebeest and their zebra companions,

 Day 8: Nairobi / Depart

-Fly back to Nairobi today for the close of our Kenya safari tour, where day rooms await for relaxing prior to a group farewell meal and standard evening departures for international destinations.
+Fly back to Nairobi today, where day rooms await for refreshing and relaxing on arrival.
+Later, we'll have a farewell meal together to close our Kenya safari tour before evening departures for international destinations.

 Physical Rating: Easy